Titash-shil/How-to-check-your-arcade-points-have-in-your-skills-boost-profile-2025-C1/Qwiklab_Explorers_Arcade-Points.md

 ---
 ![Image](https://github.com/user-attachments/assets/dfb364c5-f853-4e17-a01f-899111d622b2)
 ---
-- ### But Keep mind that total Arcade points `wouldn't be included Facilitator Program Bonus Points`
+- ### But Keep mind that total Arcade points `wouldn't be included Facilitator Program Milestone Bonus Points`
+- ### They wouldn't say about Facilitator Milestone Bonus points, only normal arcade points
+- ### But you can add bonus points over your total Arcade points & that will your total arcade points
+- ### For Example, The Representative ask me, i have total 47 Arcade points, but i reached Ultimate Milestone by the Arcade Facilitator Milestone, so for Ultimate Milestone Bonus points is 25 Arcade points.
+So Now i have total 47+25=72 Arcade Points.